• Skip to primary navigation

 Two bowls of chesnut soup one in front of the other served and ready to eat.

-I made this hearty soup as my contribution towards our Christmas dinner when I lived my parents.
+I made this hearty earthy soup as my contribution towards our Christmas dinner when I lived my parents.

 Already then (I was about 15) I was interested in old fashioned ingredients and old fashioned recipes.
 Of which this chestnut soup was one.